denoptim-project/RingClosingMM/README.md

 ## Overview

-The Ring Closure Optimizer is a molecular modeling tool meant to identify conformations that allow to close molecular ring, i.e., modify the geometry to bring the two ends of a chain in a relative position suitable to define a bond between them.
+The Ring Closure Optimizer is a molecular modeling tool meant to identify conformations that allow to close molecular ring, i.e., modify the geometry to bring the two ends of a chain in a relative position suitable to define a bond between selected atoms.
 It builds on an [OpenMM](https://openmm.org/) molecular mechanics engine and [scipy](https://scipy.org/) optimizers.
 The molecular mechanics is based on force field definition designed for potential energy smoothing algorithms and that includes a ring-closing (i.e., bond-forming) attractive interaction operating over specific atom pairs (i.e., the ring-closing potential terms, RCP terms).
 Moreover, the inter atomic repulsion terms involving such pairs of to-be-bonded atoms are excluded as if those atoms were bonded, thus allowing those atoms to come close enough to define a bond between them.
 Other force field components introduce forces meant to protect as much as possible the initial geometry, while allowing for the minimal geometrical adaptation (some bond bending, and substantial bond torsion) that might be needed to access the ring-closing conformation and distribute the resulting strain over the formed ring.
 To retain generality, the force field uses the Universal Force Field parameters for the non-bonded interactions and fixed force constant for bond length and angle protection.
 Hence, the force field is not parametrized to reproduce any expected output, but only to exclude atom clashes while searching for ring-closing conformations.
 The conformational search implements a divide and conquer strategy:
 1. identify the torsions along the ring-closing chain that allow to bring the to-be-bonded atoms in the most suitable relative position to define the new bond,